EmbeddedTester/Experiment-Evaluation/README.md

 ## Method

 ### Group Size
-We had 11 attendees for the experiment.
+We had 11 attendees for the experiment at Nordic Testing Days 2017.
 We randomly split the participants into two groups of 5 and 6 people.

 ### General